fmfi-compbio/deepnano-blitz/README.md

 * Run `python setup.py install`
 * Change Rust version to whatever you like

+### Installing on Mac/Windows (not tested)

+We heavily rely on MKL libraries (downloaded from here https://anaconda.org/intel/mkl-static/files via https://github.com/fmfi-compbio/deepnano-blitz/blob/master/build.rs#L17).
+Changing download URL (and maybe some filenames) should work.
+If yes, please send us pointer to tested configuration (we will then add platform detection and relevant code branches to master).

 ## Running

 Try one off (ordered by increasing accuracy and decresing speed):